-Was almost canceled after its first season but renewed at the last minute when FX executives decided to give it room to grow.
-It has gone from the brink of cancellation, to being one of the highest rated and most popular shows on FX, and when the 14th scheduled season ends it will be tied for longest running live action american comedy series.
+Was almost cancelled after its first season, but renewed at the last minute when FX executives decided to give it room to grow.
+It has gone from the brink of cancellation, to being one of the highest rated and most popular shows on FX, and when the fourteenth scheduled season ends, it will be tied for longest running live-action American comedy series.

-Since Danny DeVito was only available for 20 days of shooting during season 2, the production crew had to work on all 10 episodes of the season at once, often shooting scenes from multiple episodes in one day.
+Since Danny DeVito was only available for twenty days of shooting during season two, the production crew had to work on all ten episodes of the season at once, often shooting scenes from multiple episodes in one day.

-The pilot was created by four Hollywood actors (Rob McElhenney, Glenn Howerton, Charlie Day and Jordan Reid) about struggling as actors in LA.
+The pilot was created by four Hollywood actors (Rob McElhenney, Glenn Howerton, Charlie Day, and Jordan Reid) about struggling as actors in Los Angeles.
 The show was initially titled, "It's Always Sunny on TV".
-The original, unaired pilot only cost $200 to make and was shot on a digital camera, with the actors taking turns holding the boom.
-It was then shopped around to different networks and was picked up by FX.
-They then moved the setting of the show from LA to Philadelphia and re-shot the pilot.
+The original, unaired pilot only cost two hundred dollars to make, and was shot on a digital camera, with the actors taking turns holding the boom.
+It was then shopped around to different networks, and was picked up by FX.
+They then moved the setting of the show from Los Angeles to Philadelphia, and re-shot the pilot.

-In the episode "Dennis and Dee Get a New Dad", we can clearly see Charlie giving himself a tattoo, which is meant to say "Bad News" in his apartment, while he and Mac try to "get hard".
+In season two, episode ten, "Dennis and Dee Get a New Dad", we can clearly see Charlie giving himself a tattoo, which is meant to say "Bad News" in his apartment, while he and Mac try to "get hard".
 They are, however, interrupted by Frank and Charlie never finishes his tattoo.
-His tattoo, which says "Bad New" is visable in every episode afterwards.
+His tattoo, which says "Bad New" is visible in every episode afterwards.

-In an interview, star Kaitlin Olson said she broke her back during an accident in the summer of 2008.
-She was still recovering during the shooting of season 4, which caused an episode where Sweet Dee falls down a flight of stairs to be pushed back to season 5.
+In an interview, Kaitlin Olson said she broke her back during an accident in the summer of 2008.
+She was still recovering during the shooting of season four, which caused an episode where Sweet Dee falls down a flight of stairs to be pushed back to season five.
 Olson said she felt it wasn't a smart idea to do the stunt while recovering from a broken back.

 The Philadelphia landmarks seen in the series' opening credits montage are the Benjamin Franklin Bridge, Penn's Landing on Market Street, Lincoln Financial Field, Swann Memorial Fountain in Logan Circle, Boathouse Row, 30th Street Station, and South Street Philadelphia.

 Mac actually has (had) two gay cousins.
-The first is Colin who appears in the first episode of the series, "The Gang Gets Racist", when the gang is running the biggest "gay bar" in Philadelphia.
-The second gay cousin is in the 9th season, "Mac Day".
-Country Mac is gay but ends up dying from a motorcycle accident by the end of the episode.
+The first is Colin, who appeared in the first episode of the series, "The Gang Gets Racist", when the gang is running the biggest "gay bar" in Philadelphia.
+The second gay cousin is in the ninth season, "Mac Day".
+Country Mac is gay, but ends up dying from a motorcycle accident by the end of the episode.